Iterative methods for k-Hessian equations

 \subsection{Organization of the paper}

 The paper is organized as follows: In the next section, we give some notations, recall the Schauder estimates and their discrete analogues.
 In section \ref{elliptic} we prove our main results on the quadratic convergence rate of a finite difference discretization of \eqref{k-H1} and in section \ref{newton-sec} we prove the convergence of Newton's method.
 In section \ref{convexity} we introduce new Gauss-Seidel type iterative methods and their connections with the subharmonicity preserving iterations \eqref{k-H-iterative}.
 Section \ref{num} is devoted to numerical results.
 We conclude with some remarks.

-Throughout the paper, for results at the continuous level, we will assume that the domain $\Omega$ is sufficiently smooth and uniformly convex.
-The reader interested only in the Monge-Amp\`ere equation or for a first reading may assume that $k=n$.
+The reader interested only in the Monge-Amp\`ere equation, or for a first reading, may assume that $k=n$.

-{\bf Acknowledgments.} The author is grateful to M. Neilan for many useful discussions.
-The author was supported in part by NSF grants DMS-0811052, DMS-1319640 and the Sloan Foundation.